AdobeDocs/marketo.en/help/marketo/product-docs/administration/users-and-roles/email-verification.md

 **Changing an Email Address**

 When a user's email address is changed, it becomes unverified.
 An email will be sent to them allowing them to re-verify.
-Admins can manually resend that email by clicking **Resend Verification**.
+Users can manually resend that email by clicking **Resend Verification**.

    ![](assets/email-verification-1.png)